 Where is the Plaza de la Virgen and how to get there

-The Plaza de la Virgen is located in the heart of Old Town Valencia, Spain, and is easily accessible by public transportation or on foot.
+The Plaza de la Virgen is located in the heart of the Old Town in Valencia and is easily accessible by public transportation or on foot.

 If you’re coming from outside the city, the most convenient way to get there is by taking a train or bus to Valencia’s central train station, Estación del Norte.
 From there, you can walk to the plaza in about 10-15 minutes, or take a taxi or bus if you prefer.